19 October 2022

 DiGA is just the beginning – Q&A with Michał Ryś from ABAStroke

 There’s no better way to learn about DiGA than helping to build one.
 Such is the case with one of our clients, ABAStroke.
 They’ve partnered up with us to build an app that’s a digital at-home rehabilitation of post-stroke cognitive deficits that utilizes ABA (Applied Behavior Analysis) methodology in combination with machine learning (AI) algorithms.
+If you’re here for the first time, just a quick follow up that at Revolve Healthcare, we take care of ISO 13485-compliant software development from start to finish.

-[Revolve Healthcare:] How and why did the outlook of digital health applications change over the last few years?
+Revolve Healthcare: How and why did the outlook of digital health applications change over the last few years?

-[Michał Ryś:] Back in 2016, when we were telling people that we aim for our mobile to be prescribed (just like a medication), the reaction was usually a kind pat on the shoulder – one that meant they thought our business model sounded amazing, but also crazy.
+Michał Ryś: Back in 2016, when we were telling people that we aim for our mobile to be prescribed (just like a medication), the reaction was usually a kind pat on the shoulder – one that meant they thought our business model sounded amazing, but also crazy.
 Over the years, regulators have done a great job to make this a reality though.
 First in the USA, then in Germany, they created legal frameworks that support the development and growth of this market.

 And even though the COVID-19 pandemic has been nothing to be happy about, it – without a doubt – led to the biggest breakthroughs and sped everything up.
 People have been, quite literally, forced to start using digital healthcare solutions, which caused the biggest entry barrier to burst.
 Digital health applications stopped being perceived as gadgets for tech geeks and started to be seen as fully-fledged solutions in the medical sector.